-You will receive this document from the college/university once you have been accepted.
-It is a paper record of your information in the SEVIS database.
+You’ll receive this document from the college/university once you have been accepted.
+It’s essentially a paper record of your information in the SEVIS database.

-F – You will apply for an F -1 Visa if you are studying at a “university, college, high school, private elementary school, seminary, conservatory, or another academic institution including a language training program.”
+F – You’ll apply for an F-1 Visa if you’re studying at a “university, college, high school, private elementary school, seminary, conservatory, or another academic institution including a language training program.”

-M – You will apply for an M-1 Visa if you are studying at a “Vocational or other recognized nonacademic institution, other than a language training program”
+M – You’ll apply for an M-1 Visa if you’re studying at a “Vocational or other recognised non-academic institution, other than a language training program”

-Here are ten common questions asked about the student visa process:
+Here are 10 common questions asked about the U.S. student visa process:

 1) Are any universities or colleges denied consideration in the student visa process?

 No. The U.S. accepts I-20 forms from all accredited American colleges and universities.
 Search for your school here.

 Our Latin America Tour visits 3 of the top 5 places of origin in the region for international students in the U.S. pic.twitter.com/8Erzmf3im5

 — KIC UnivAssist (@kicunivassist) March 21, 2016